blabaere/scaproust/perf/README.md

 - Synchronization in the downstream mio channel
 - Synchronization in the upstream std channel
 - Incoming messages are not fetched until the user code requests it
+- Registering the stream each time an operation completes is inefficient ?
 - ???